- How sparkling shiraz was born

 - Dishes that best pair with sparkling shiraz

 The foods that pair well with sparkling shiraz are just as full flavoured as the wine itself.
 Breakfast is a common companion to the variety, paired with omelettes, eggs, beans, and pastries.
 Decadent dishes balance perfectly with sparkling shiraz, including rare beef with red wine sauce or roasted duck, as well as sweet and sticky mains: Chinese sticky barbecue pork, teriyaki salmon, and peaking duck pancakes to name a few.
-Conveniently, almost every classic Christmas dish marries romantically with sparkling shiraz.
-Roasted lamb and beef, baked potatoes, beans and vegetables, and fruit forward deserts like pudding or tarts are all winners.
+Conveniently, almost every classic diner dish marries romantically with sparkling shiraz.
+Roasted lamb and beef, baked potatoes, beans and vegetables, and fruit-forward desserts like pudding or tarts are all winners.

 - What else to do with sparkling shiraz

-Looking for a showstopper this Christmas featuring sparkling shiraz?
-Here are some fun ideas to jazz up your day.
+Looking for a showstopper on your next dinner occasion featuring sparkling shiraz?
+Here are some fun ideas to jazz up your parties.

 Sparkling shiraz punch is also fantastic and refreshing on a hot summer day.
 Just add grapes, berries, mint, and soda.
 If preferred, add a dash of lemon juice for extra bite.